 THE CHARLOTTE STREET PARTNERS BOARD

-Malcolm Robertson is one of our two founding partners.
-Despite objecting to the term on the basis that he’s “not anywhere near 50 yet”, Malcolm is nevertheless a veteran of the UK communications industry.
+Malcolm Robertson is one of our two founding partners and is a veteran of the UK communications business.

 He served his apprenticeship more than 20 years ago at Beattie Media, which, at the time, was Scotland’s largest PR agency.
-From there he moved to BAA, the airports operator, where he spent 12 lively years on the frontline of some of the most high-profile political, regulatory and operational crises of that era, advising the Board and shareholders.
+From there he moved to BAA, the airports operator, where he spent 12 lively years on the frontline of some of the most high-profile political, regulatory and operational crises of that era, advising the board and shareholders on reputation risk.

 Over the last 25 years Andrew has become a well-known figure in business and public life as an economist, former politician and communications strategist.
 Andrew studied at the Universities of St Andrews and Strathclyde and began his career in the civil service in the Government Economic Service.
 He then worked as researcher and economist for the SNP and as a business economist at Royal Bank of Scotland.